replot/replot-line/readMe.md

 ```

 ## API
-replot-line is designed to easily create LineCharts.
+replot-line is designed to create beautiful line charts right out of the box.
-The only *required* input is proper JSON formatted data.
+The only *required* input is properly formatted data.

 ### Basic Usage
 In the simplest case, just supply data (as a Javascript array) and specify the
-keys associated with the values -:
+keys for the titles and values:

 ```javascript
 render() {